MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-release-notes.md

   - VaaS PowerShell Extension update: Package Validation workflow automation is now supported.
 See Azure Stack Hub VaaS Automate with PowerShell for detailed information about the location and step-by-step instructions to use this extension.

 - Known issues:
-  - Contact vaashelp@microsoft.com if the following test cases fail to run during OEM Validation Workflow:
+  - The following test cases can fail to run during OEM validation workflow:
     - Test101LinuxEmptyAttachedDiskManagedDisk
     - Test101WindowsEmptyAttachedDiskManagedDisk